InfoSecInnovations/concierge/CONTRIBUTING.md

 ### Linting

 We have the ruff linter configured to catch common errors and formatting issues.
-Please make sure you installed the development version of Concierge so the linter script will run when committing.
+Please make sure you installed the development version of Shabti so the linter script will run when committing.

 > [!TIP]
 > Don't panic if you see a Failed status while committing!